Skip to contents

 • fictional: Is the dataset fictional (yes) or real (no)?

 • year: Year the data was collected (e.g., 2016).
-This is the earliest year in the dataset.
+This is the earliest year in the dataset (even if fictional).

 • description: Brief description of the dataset.
 Ideally, copy from roxygen documentation.